AN4553R/IR/README.md

 + Collection: Fixed set of documents
 + Goal: Retrieve documents with information that's relevant to the user's information need and helps the user to complete a task

+## Details
+This project has been developed on windows 10 pro, visual studio 2019
 ## Description
 ### Boolean Retrieval Model